May 5-8 in San Diego, CA

 Interested in Joining Our Happy Hour?

-Join us at Coasterra – a premier waterfront dining destination in San Diego.
+Join us at Lookout Rooftop – a premier waterfront dining destination in Boston, MA.
 We are thrilled to host this exciting event where we will celebrate you for helping drive innovation in regenerative medicine in the field of Ophthalmology.

-Visit booth #2644 at ASCRS 2023 to learn how BioTissue Ocular products can help support regenerative healing and provide optimal outcomes to your patients.
+Visit booth #2787, at ASCRS 2024 next month to learn how BioTissue Ocular products can help support regenerative healing and provide optimal outcomes to your patients.

-BioTissue has been a pioneer in the industry for over 37 years and continues to lead the way in realizing the full potential of regenerative therapies.
-Our technology defines the most human way to heal.
+BioTissue has been a pioneer in the industry and continues to lead the way in realizing the full potential of regenerative therapies.
 We are passionate about empowering physicians to help improve patient lives and set the standards that define next-generation care.

-Don’t forget to visit our table on May 5th for Cornea Day where we highlight how our products can be used for challenging cornea cases and management of severe ocular surface diseases!
+Don’t forget to visit our table for Cornea Day on April 5th, where we will highlight how our products can be used for challenging cornea cases and management of severe ocular surface diseases!

 Join Us for an Innovator Celebration Happy Hour!

 We’re back for our annual ASCRS Happy Hour!
-Join us at Coasterra – a premier waterfront dining destination in San Diego.
+Join us at Lookout Rooftop – a premier waterfront dining destination in Boston, MA.
 We are thrilled to host this exciting event where we will celebrate you for helping drive innovation in regenerative medicine in the field of Ophthalmology.

 Ocular Healing